 If someone gets a parking ticket while using your car, that person should pay the fine.
 However, because you, as registered owner, are responsible for all tickets issued to your vehicle, you must see that the person who borrowed your car reports the circumstances to the Department of Security & Police and pays the fine in the Business Office.
 If the matter is not made clear and the fine is not paid within 10 days of issue, you will be billed for the fine, and it will go on your record.

 No ticket will be voided or transferred for any reason unless the matter is settled within 10 days of receipt.

-Appeals must be filed within 10 days of the ticket’s issue; you should pick up and fill out an appeal form in the Department of Security & Police.
+Appeals must be filed within 10 days of the ticket’s issue; you should pick up and fill out an appeal form in the Department of Security & Police or use the online Parking Ticket Appeal Form.
 Your completed appeal form will be submitted by the Department of Security & Police to the Parking Appeals Committee, which reviews appeals monthly and will notify you of its decision.
 No appeals will be accepted after the last day of classes.

 The Appeals Committee determines only if the ticket was issued in accordance with parking regulations as stated in The Key.
 The Committee does not adjust established fines or recommend alternative means of payment.
 If your appeal is granted by the Committee, the ticket will be canceled.
 Otherwise, you must immediately pay the fine in the Business Office to avoid further disciplinary action for non-payment of the ticket.